 Be bizarre.
 Be weird.
 Be proud of the uniquely beautiful way that you are broken.

 Be furiously happy.

-Furiously Happy SHIPS in September but you should go ahead and pre-order it now so it comes as a surprise gift to yourself.
-You should also order one for everyone in your family so that they better understand you.
+Furiously Happy is a #1 New York Times Bestseller.
+I blame you for this.
+You should order one for everyone in your family so that they better understand you.
 Or so everyone thinks you’re very sane and logical by comparison.
 It’s available at the following places:

 - Amazon Canada

 If you want a signed copy you can order one from BookPeople in Austin and I’ll personalize it next time I’m in the store.
 They ship all over.